Final Fantasy XIV: Stormblood: Patches

 Maxima, and many Populares, defect to Ala Mhigo.
 Alphinaud has stayed with Shadowhunter to investigate Ascian activity, while the Empire mobilizes to retake Ala Mhigo.
 Meanwhile, Hien assembles a Far Eastern Alliance of Doma, local tribes, Steppe warriors, the Confederacy, and nearby provincial rebels.
 They re-purpose ancient Allagan technology, erecting a massive energy barrier against Garlean air attack, which blocks the Shadowhunter's vessel.
 He brings Alphinaud, who has also fallen comatose.
 The Warrior identifies the Shadowhunter as Gaius Baelsar, who survived the destruction of the Ultima Weapon.
-He has discarded his title of "van", focused only on slaying Ascians.
+He has discarded his title of "van", focusing only on slaying Ascians.
 He reveals the Emperor has begun producing the chemical weapon Black Rose and mobilized the provinces, under command of Elidibus possessing Zenos' body.
 Further, Lahabrea's death has left Elidibus and the mysterious Emet-Selch as the last Ascian leaders.
-Gaius departs for Garlemald, pursuing other leads and harrying Black Rose production.
-Hien comes to Ala Mhigo to parley with Emperor Varis before the ground invasion.
+Gaius departs for Garlemald, harrying Black Rose production; while Hien leaves for Ala Mhigo, joining the Warrior of Light and the Alliance leaders to parley with Varis before the ground invasion.

-Varis reveals that Solus zos Galvus, his grandfather and the founding Emperor of Garlemald, was an Ascian.
-Seeking to undo the planet's sundering, their Calamities merge Shards back into the Source.
-He offers an alliance: permit Calamities to continue, until their reunited souls are strong enough to fight the Ascians directly.
+Varis reveals to the Alliance that the Ascians created the Empire to sow discord and bring Calamity, and explains that they seek to undo the planet's sundering; their Calamities merge Shards back into the Source.
+He offers an alliance: permit Calamities to continue, until the reunited souls of mankind are strong enough to fight the Ascians directly.
 Disgusted, the Alliance unanimously refuses, and battle commences.
 Alisaie falls comatose soon after the successful first engagement.
 The Warrior drives off Elidibus, but nearly succumbs to the disturbance, leaving a stalemate.
 The speaker gives instructions: seek a beacon at the Crystal Tower to avert a ruinous future.
 Meanwhile, the real Zenos, who had cheated death by using the Echo to switch bodies, sets out towards Garlemald to reclaim his body.